 Each child has a reading diary that they take home so that comments can be made in their children's blue reading record so that teachers are aware of the child’s progress at home.

 At Hiltingbury Infant school we have an 'English Week’ each year to inspire and ignite a love of English and books for our children.
 The theme for this year was ‘Heroes and Villains’.
 We ended with a fabulous day where the children came dressed as a villain or a hero from a story and shared their book with their class.

-The children were captivated by Michael O’Leary and Christobel Thomas who visited our school in ‘English week’ to tell us fabulous stories to the children.
+The children are captivated by a range of visitors including Michael O’Leary and Open Box who visit our school in ‘English week’ to tell fabulous stories to the children.

-The children also participated in workshops with their parents as well as other teachers to develop skills in Reading, Writing and the spoken word.
+The children also participate in workshops with their parents as well as other teachers to develop skills in Reading, Writing and the spoken word.